 cross the road, and turn right, in the direction of Koog a/d Zaan (= Koog aan de Zaan), along a broad cycle path.

-after 700 m, the main road turns right: you cycle straight on, past a windmill.
-(This is the abandoned route of the provincial road, which was relocated to make a junction with the motorway).
+after 700 m, the main road turns right: you cycle straight on, on the cycle path, past a windmill.

 the old road stops dead, as it reaches the motorway embankment: cycle on along the path.